FREE U.S. SHIPPING ON RETAIL ORDERS OF $75+

 As mentioned earlier, salicylic acid is a peeling agent that exfoliates the upper dead layer of the skin surface and accelerates the cellular regeneration process.

-How To Use Salicylic Acid?
+How To Use Salicylic Acid for Acne?

 Before using a product with salicylic acid, do a patch test.
 Apply a limited amount to a small area of affected skin to test your reaction before applying to the entire area.
 If you don't have an allergic reaction, you can use the product.